-During the first semester of study, the Biotechnology Student Advisor / the Anatomical Sciences Student Advisor will serve as academic advisor for students in their tracks in the Program.
+During the first semester of study, the Mechanisms of Health and Disease Student Advisor / the Anatomical Sciences Student Advisor will serve as academic advisor for students in their tracks in the Program.
 During this time, each student shall enroll for the required courses indicated in the Plan of Study.
 Note that some courses will require permission from the academic coordinator to register.
 All course syllabi are available at the graduate school syllabus depot (https://gsbssyllabus.uthscsa.edu/).
 Changes in coursework are not permitted unless appealed by the student and approved by COGS.